-- You cannot take any herbal supplements that have not been discussed and approved with the therapy pair and study doctor.
-Examples of herbal supplements include milk thistle, gingko, ginseng, etc. Please talk to your study doctor about all herbal supplements and vitamins (such as multivitamins, Vitamin D, etc.) that you take. - You may need to stop taking prescription and non-prescription medications before each Study Drug Session, which may require more or less time than one week.
+- You cannot take any herbal supplements that have not been discussed and approved with the therapy pair and study doctor. - You may need to stop taking prescription and non-prescription medications before each Study Drug Session, which may require more or less time than one week.
 Your medications will be reviewed by the study doctor in advance and the requirements will be shared with you.
 Do not stop taking any medications without the study doctor instructing you when and how to do so.
+Ask the study doctor if you have any questions.